onox/orka/docs/windows-input/gamepads.md

 The detectors use a `Gamepad_State` object to perform the detection.
-This state should be retrieved and stored in a constant every time after the gamepad state has been polled with procedure `::ada AWT.Inputs.Gamepads.Poll` and before any of the detectors are used:
+This state should be retrieved and stored in a constant every time after the gamepad state has been polled with procedure `:::ada AWT.Inputs.Gamepads.Poll` and before any of the detectors are used:

 ```ada